News & Resources 2013

 Bank & Trust Participates in the National Teach Children To

-Article by Tricia Hurley, Sales & Marketing Director
+Article by Tricia Konyn-Hurley, Director of Sales & Marketing

 May 2, 2013 - Employees of Farmers & Merchants Bank & Trust volunteered their time to visit classrooms in our area as part of the National Teach Children To Save program, sponsored by the Wisconsin Bankers Association and the American Bankers Association Education Foundation.
 April 23 was National Teach Children To Save Day.